Charles Wesley Leffingwell

 Charles Wesley Leffingwell (December 5, 1840 – October 10, 1928) was an American author, educator, and Episcopal priest.

 Biography

 Charles Wesley Leffingwell was born in Ellington, Connecticut.
 He was a descendant of Thomas Leffingwell, known as one of the founders of Norwich, Connecticut.
 He studied at Union College in Schenectady, New York, and Knox College in Galesburg, Illinois, where he was a member of Beta Theta Pi.
 He later studied at Nashotah House Theological Seminary before ordination to the diaconate (1867) and priesthood (1868).
-In 1868, he founded St. Mary's School in Knoxville at the invitation of Henry John Whitehouse, and in 1890 he founded St Alban's School for Boys in the same city.
+In 1868, he founded St. Mary's School in Knoxville, Illinois at the invitation of Henry John Whitehouse, and in 1890, he founded St Alban's School for Boys in the same city.

 Leffingwell was editor of The Living Church magazine from 1880 to 1900.